 Configure proxy and firewall settings

-For the on-premise Hybrid Runbook Worker to connect to and register with the Microsoft Operations Management Suite (OMS) service, it must have access to the port number and the URLs described below.
+For the on-premises Hybrid Runbook Worker to connect to and register with the Microsoft Operations Management Suite (OMS) service, it must have access to the port number and the URLs described below.
 This is in addition to the ports and URLs required for the Microsoft Monitoring Agent to connect to OMS.
-If you use a proxy server for communication between the agent and the OMS service, you’ll need to ensure that the appropriate resources are accessible.
+If you use a proxy server for communication between the agent and the OMS service, you need to ensure that the appropriate resources are accessible.
 If you use a firewall to restrict access to the Internet, you need to configure your firewall to permit access.

 The information below list the port and URLs that are required for the Hybrid Runbook Worker to communicate with Automation.